Faculty/Student Development Award 2006-2007

 In order to compete successfully for external support for research projects faculty often need to develop new methodological skills, need specialized equipment, require release time, need research assistance, or need to consult with experts.
 The Center will support these activities with small-scale awards to Center faculty and their graduate students.
 These funds should be regarded as seed money to help faculty obtain independent, external support of research projects; they are not intended to cover the total cost of any research project.
 A Faculty Development Award is intended to help faculty submit competitive research proposals; to increase research productivity; and to encourage interdisciplinary collaborations.
 In this context, awards will be granted for:

-(i) teaching relief or summer support for Center faculty or their
+(i) teaching relief or summer support for Center faculty or their graduate students;

 (ii) essential (preferably shared) equipment;